MuhammadKhoshnaw/BasicMVIApp/README.md

     private fun handleMovieList(moviesState: MoviesState.MovieList) {
         binding.swipeRefresh.isRefreshing = moviesState.isLoading
-        moviesAdapter.items = moviesState.movies.toDTO()
+        moviesAdapter.items = moviesState.movies
     }

 }
 ```

-# Remote
+## Remote

-The Remote module is an Android module that is heavenly depending on the android framework to do any remote operation.
-This module is using tools like
+The Remote module is an Android module that is heavenly depending on the android framework to do the system remote operation.
+This module is using
-OkHttp, Retrofit and Moshi.
-To perform a network HTTP requests to the Movie DB API then parse and map the result to an entity represented object.
+tools like OkHttp, Retrofit and Moshi.
+To perform a network HTTP requests to the Movie DB API then parse and map the result to an entity represented
+object.
+Again there isn't any important code in this module it is rather just performing what the repository is asking in the third layer.

 ## APIDataSource

 The API data source is the actual implementation of the remote data sources.
 Those classes are using movie DB API to access the remote data in the
 system.

+### Base Implementation

 The base implementation is an empty Class called [APIDataSource](remote/src/main/java/com/khoshnaw/remote/apiDataSource/base/APIDataSource.kt).